Vallejo man pleads guilty in meth dealing case, faces possible life sentence - NewsBreak

 Federal prosecutors said Rougeau was previously convicted in California state court on multiple firearm and drug offenses.

-Rougeau faces up to life in prison and a $10 million fine.
+Rougeau faces a sentence of up to life in prison and a $10 million fine.
 He is scheduled to be sentenced on December 5.